 This workshop covered how to get started in using Qualtrics; a software program that allows you to create surveys quickly and easily using both open and close ended types of questions.
 Surveys can be distributed easily and data can be downloaded in a variety of formats.
 Qualtrics is more powerful than Google Forms and its menus allow you to create different questions and responses, score and recode data.
 With the click of a button you can see your results or download data for analysis in Excel, SPSS, etc. In this workshop, faculty spend time creating surveys according to their research needs.

 Dr. Saera Khan, Professor of Psychology, has taught how to use Qualtrics for research to her undergraduates in her advanced research methods course and in her social cognition lab.

 Tuesday Afternoon, May 21st 1– 4 p.m.

 ANOVA (Analysis of Variance) and MANOVA (Multivariate Analysis of Variance) are statistical analyses frequently used in many disciplines of research.
 They allow researchers to compare meaningful group differences to reveal similarities and disparities exist among groups to inform policy, educational, and public health practices, to name a few.
-This workshop will refresh basic concepts of ANOVA and MANOVA and take participants steps by steps to gain familiarity with these statistical skills through the use of SPSS.
+This workshop refreshed basic concepts of ANOVA and MANOVA and took participants step by step to gain familiarity with these statistical skills through SPSS.

 Dr. Hsiu-Lan Cheng, Associate Professor in Counseling Psychology at the School of Education, has taught research methods and statistical analyses across multiple levels of graduate student courses.